Hannah-Abi/Data-Analysis-Project-Portfolio/README.md

-### Course
+## Two added courses
-Those courses mafe my solid background in Python Programming and Data Analysis with Python.
-They are designed for Data Science master's students in University of Helsinki.
+The courses pushed above have fortified my foundation in Python Programming and Data Analysis within the context of a curriculum tailored for Data Science master's students at the University of Helsinki.
 **NOTE: To my peer, PLEASSE do the assignment BY YOURSELF before checking the answer(cloning my repo)**
 ## Data-Analysis-Project-Portfolio